 The REST API allows you to edit features of your feature services on the web.
 Not only is editing possible through REST, it's convenient to customize because many common editing methods, such as cut, trim, extend, autocomplete polygons, and reshape are exposed through the REST implementation of the geometry service.
 Versioned editing is also supported in feature services.

-In versions earlier than ArcGIS 10.1, you could leverage nonpooled services to perform edits following a long transaction model.
+Prior to ArcGIS 10.1, you could leverage nonpooled services to perform edits following a long transaction model.
 With the feature service, all operations are stateless, meaning that you can't roll back at the database level (although you could with business logic in your application).
 This does not preclude you from implementing undo/redo operations, as with the ArcGIS web APIs.

 Performing business logic with geoprocessing